 Camp Tamarack was founded by Donna Gill of Lebanon and Lucille Murphy of Portland, who leased the land for the camp from the USDA Forest Service (The Sunday Oregonian 1960:33).
 The camp was established not long after a 1933 Recreation Handbook was issued by the Forest Service that prioritized the type of development that organization camps, including private camps, could use to create their own facilities under a special use permit.
 Private organization camps like Camp Tamarack were usually allotted lands that were off a main road with adequate acreage, capacity, water, seclusion, and safe sanitation (Throop 2003:37).
+Prior to Forest Service ownership, the land was used as traditional hunting and gathering lands of the Northern Paiute and peoples of the Confederated Tribes of Warm Springs.

 Donna Gill’s and Lucille Murphy’s goal was to provide the girls with a unique opportunity for summer recreation at Camp Tamarack.
 To construct the camp, a road was extended from present Highway 20 and a lodge and cabins were built with lumber from a mill in Sisters (Stranahan 1979).
 The first year, 12 girls (aged nine to 17) were enrolled for a two-week period.
 By 1937, the camp program had expanded to two sessions of 30 girls each (The Sunday Oregonian 1937:71).
 There were 24 counselors who guided camp activities in horseback riding, boating, archery, badminton, swimming, sailing (in small Sailfish boats), fishing, and trail camping.